 New technology has increased the cost of fixing vehicles.
 For example, most cars now have rear view cameras and sensors in their back bumper.
 This means the repair includes not just the bumper, but the technology in the bumper as well.

-In the past 5 years, physical damage costs per claim increased by 22.5% and continues to increase at the speed of 7.4% per year.
+In the past 5 years, physical damage costs per claim increased by 22.5% and continues to increase at a rate of 7.4% per year.
 These increases can be explained by the rising price of automobile parts and escalating labour cost.

 Drivers on the road

-Furthermore, the latest cell phone mobility data shows that Ontarians’ driving behaviour is now trending towards pre-pandemic levels, meaning more drivers are on the road.
+Data from our expert benchmark report shows that Ontarians’ driving behaviour is now gradually returning to pre-pandemic levels, meaning more drivers are on the road.

 Through these pathways, auto insurance rates were reduced for many drivers in the province as insurers voluntarily gave back over $1.8B to policyholders.
 FSRA approved 108 emergency rate reductions and 45 emergency premium rebates as of April 2022.
-View private passenger automobile emergency relief for a list of all emergency rate reductions and rebates.
+View private passenger automobile emergency relief for a list of all emergency rate reductions and rebates during the pandemic.

 Other factors that impact your auto insurance premiums